MichaelCurrin/learn-to-code/en/topics/scripting_languages/C/helloworld/compile.md

 # Compile

 Use the C Compiler in the command-line to make executable binary files from the `.c` scripts (which are plain text).
+Note that that the compiled file will only run on the same OS, so often C projects will run a make command on setup to create all the binary files.

+## Linux and macOS

-## GCC vs CC Compiler
+### GCC vs CC Compiler

 Use either `cc` or `gcc` commands in bash. `gcc` is the GNU C Compiler from the GCC (GNU Compiler Collection).